radiantearth/stac-spec/api-spec/wfs-stac.md

 STAC endpoint.

 In addition to the `/stac/search` endpoint, STAC API's provide the ability to 'browse' all the [Items](../item-spec/) that are available from a service.
 This is done using the `/stac/` endpoint, returning a full [STAC Catalog](../catalog-spec/).
-Ideally that Catalog makes extensive use of [STAC Datasets](../dataset-spec/) to further describe the holdings.
+Ideally that Catalog makes extensive use of [STAC Collections](../dataset-spec/) to further describe the holdings.

-The STAC Dataset spec is designed to be compatible with the WFS /collections/{collectionId} endpoint's response.
-This enables WFS + STAC implementations to just extend their collections with a bit more information to be STAC Compliant dataset definitions.
+The STAC Collection spec is designed to be compatible with the WFS /collections/{collectionId} endpoint's response.
+This enables
+WFS + STAC implementations to just extend the WFS collections with a bit more information to be STAC compliant Collection definitions.

 An additional best practice is to use the WFS items available in /collections/{collectionId}/items as the 'canonical' web